 Windows 10 automatically downloads and installs all updates.
 This includes security updates, feature updates, and driver updates provided through Windows Update.
-If a driver or update causes problems, you can uninstall it and block Windows from downloading it again.
+This is generally a good thing, but if a driver or update causes problems you can uninstall it and block Windows from downloading it again.

 The option to uninstall Windows Updates (not driver updates) is buried in the Settings app.
-Open Settings and navigate to Update & security > Windows Update > Advanced options > View your update history.
-You’ll see a link reading “Uninstall updates” at the top of the update history list.
+Head to Settings > Update & security > Windows Update > Update history.
+Click the “Uninstall updates” link here.

 This link takes you to the “Uninstall an update” dialog, where you can uninstall an individual Windows Update if it’s causing problems on your system.